Rana-Ahmad-Hassan/Assessment1/README.md

   - The server is intentionally simple and uses in-memory mock data for fast iterations.
 Tradeoff: no persistence or horizontal scaling; production would require a database and connection pooling.
   - Added lightweight request logging and error middleware with `X-Request-Id` to trace requests and correlate logs.
 Tradeoff: console logs are simple but for production you should use a structured logger (e.g., `pino`) and log aggregation.

-- Lighthouse & network
-  - Production build aims to keep JS bundles small (tree-shaking, modern target, SWC + esbuild).
-Additional gains for Lighthouse can be realized by enabling HTTP compression (brotli/gzip), long-term caching, and serving static assets from a CDN.

-If you'd like, I can apply the next set of performance improvements: route-level code-splitting, add `pino` for structured logging, enable brotli compression middleware on the server, and produce a Lighthouse report against a production `vite preview` server.